semgrep/semgrep-docs/docs/semgrep-appsec-platform/asana.md

 # Create Asana tickets

 :::note
-The beta program for this feature has ended and this feature is currently unavailable on Semgrep AppSec Platform.
-Semgrep, Inc may re-enable the beta program for this feature at a later date.
-Reach out to your Technical Account Manager (TAM) if you'd like to request this feature.
+The beta program for this feature has ended.
+This feature is currently unavailable on Semgrep AppSec Platform.
+Semgrep, Inc may re-enable a beta program at a later date.
+To learn more, reach out to your Technical Account Manager (TAM).
 :::

 The Semgrep Asana integration allows you to create Asana tickets based on your Semgrep Code or Supply Chain findings.